Tinkerforge/doc/en/source/Hardware/Bricks/RED_Brick_Program_Tab.rst

   available on the internet.

   Please note that your RED Brick needs to have the current time available for cron to work.
+The RED Brick is not equipped with a clock, which is also active when the RED Brick is powered down.
+Such that the time is lost after power down.
 The time will be automatically set if your RED Brick is connected to the Internet (through NTP).
 You can set it in the Date/Time section of the settings tab and you can use the GPS Bricklet to `sync the Linux system time with the GPS time <https://github.com/Tinkerforge/red-brick/tree/master/programs/gps_time>`__.